-Participants meet at the central train station in Turin (Torino).
-A short 1-hour comfortable ride in our private mini-coach brings us to our first hotel in the heart of the best of Piemonte wine country.
-We are in the town of Alba in the wine region of Langhe.
-The tour starts with a wine pairing dinner.
+We meet at the central train station in Turin (Torino) and take a short 1-hour ride in a comfortable and private mini coach to our first hotel in the heart of Piemonte’s wine country.
+Our stay in the town of Alba, in the wine region of Langhe, starts with a wine pairing dinner.

 Day 2 - Barolo is Nebbiolo!

-After breakfast we drive uphill to the village of Barbaresco.
-Some people call the Barbaresco wine the younger brother of Barolo.
-I totally disagree.
-Do you want to know why?
-Find the answer to this today, when we enter this world!
+After breakfast, we drive uphill to the village of Barbaresco.
+Some people call Barbaresco wine the younger brother of Barolo, but I totally disagree.
+And you’ll find out why when we enter this world!

 Day 4 - Piemonte Cooking Day

-A delightful day awaits us!
-We will introduce you to the traditional cuisine of Piemonte, based on staples such as risotto, agnolotti (small ravioli), polenta, braised meat with a Barolo reduction sauce and many seasonal garden vegetables, as well as .. of course..tartufo!
-We will gather at a family winery in a panoramic location on the hills and prepare some of these dishes.
-You have the tremendous opportunity to experiment with the typical Piemonte flavours and ingredients and assemble to create local recipes.
+A delightful day in Piemonte awaits us!
+We will introduce you to the traditional cuisine of Piemonte, which features staples such as risotto, agnolotti (small ravioli), polenta, braised meat with a Barolo reduction sauce, many seasonal garden vegetables, and of course…tartufo!
+We will gather at a family winery with panoramic views of the hills and prepare some of these dishes.
+You will have the amazing opportunity to experiment with typical Piemonte flavours and ingredients while recreating local recipes.
 Lunch will follow, paired with wines.

-In the afternoon, after our espresso, we return to Alba, where you will have free time to walking in the Roman historic centre and visit the elegant fashion boutiques and/or food & wine shops.
+In the afternoon, after our espresso, we will return to Alba where you will have free time to walk around the Roman historic centre and visit the elegant fashion boutiques and wonderful food and wine shops.

-Queen of the sea, and a city with a glorious history, Genova arouses conflicting feelings and this is also due to the fact that it has two facets: port on the Mediterranean from open to traffic with the countries that overlook it and the city of merchants and bankers, known by all as the most English city in Italy.
-Fascinating the narrow streets of the Old Town, the famous carruggi, the elegant buildings that alternate with humble houses, the beautiful churches with their austere marble facades in black and white stripes or opulent in their baroque lines.
-Throughout the city is visible the sign of the historical period, the seventeenth century, in which the great Genovese families reached the maximum wealth.
+Genoa is the queen of the sea and a city with glorious history.
+It is an important Mediterranean port, a city of merchants and bankers, and known by all as the most English city in Italy.
+The city is home to fascinating narrow streets in the Old Town, the famous carruggi, both elegant buildings and humble houses, and beautiful churches with austere marble facades in black and white stripes or opulent baroque lines.
+The influence of the historical seventeenth century, during which the great Genovese families reached maximum wealth, is visible throughout the city.

-Breakfast and check out by 09:00.
-On the route to Tuscany, we will stop for a visit to a unique site: the marble quarries of Carrara, supplying the raw material for architectural and artistic works that embellish squares, palaces and private buildings all over the world.
-After a tasting of the famous Lardo di Colonnata IGP paired with local Sangiovese, we depart for Castellina in Chianti where we check in at our spa-hotel located in the centre of the village, in an ancient palace of the 11th century, now restored.
+We begin the day with breakfast, followed by hotel check-out by 09:00.
+On route to Tuscany, we will stop for a visit to the unique marble quarries of Carrara, which have supplied the raw material for many architectural and artistic works in squares, palaces, and private buildings all over the world.
+After a tasting of the famous Lardo di Colonnata IGP paired with local Sangiovese, we depart for Castellina in Chianti where we check in at our spa-hotel, located in the centre of the village in an ancient and restored 11th-century palace.

-After breakfast we drive through the Chianti Classico hills and we stop in Radda and Gaiole in Chianti.
-We visit an ancient monastery and palace, which hosts historical underground wine cellars and we learn and taste their production.
-After lunch we depart for San Gimignano the home of the first white Italian DOC wine, which is now a well-known DOCG (the top Italian wine appellation), made with Vernaccia grapes.
-The village is one of the most fascinating medieval towns in Italy with many stone tall towers marking the landscape.
-Free time here to discover the many stores and artisan products.
+After breakfast, we drive through the Chianti Classico hills and stop in Radda and Gaiole in Chianti.
+We visit an ancient monastery and palace, which hosts historical underground wine cellars, to taste their wine and learn about its production.
+After lunch, we depart for San Gimignano, the home of the first white Italian DOC wine, which is now a well-known DOCG (the top Italian wine appellation) and made with Vernaccia grapes.
+The village is one of the most fascinating medieval towns in Italy with many tall stone towers marking the landscape.
+You will have free time here to discover the many stores and artisan products.

 Day 8 - Meet the Brunello di Montalcino and the Val d'Orcia

-The Brunello di Montalcino wine, made 100% of Sangiovese Grosso, has a great potential to age due to the grape’s thick skin rich in tannins.
-Expect some great wine tasting here!
-We visit the town of Montalcino, its castle and the Enoteca, then move on to Pienza and Bagno Vignone in the Val d’Orcia.
-The landscape of Val d’Orcia: “…a distinctive aesthetics, flat chalk plains out of which rise almost conical hills with fortified settlements on top, inspired many artists.
-Their images have come to exemplify the beauty of well-managed Renaissance agricultural landscapes…” (UNESCO world heritage site since 2004)
+The Brunello di Montalcino wine, made of 100% Sangiovese Grosso, has great potential to age due to the grape’s thick skin, which is rich in tannins.
+You can expect some great wine tasting here!
+We visit the town of Montalcino, its castle and the Enoteca, and then move onto Pienza and Bagno Vignone in the Val d’Orcia.

-Day 10 - End of tour in the morning in Florence
+Day 10 - End of Tour in Florence

-After breakfast and check out we depart for Florence where we the tour ends.
+After breakfast and check-out, we depart for Florence where the tour ends.

 Day 8 - From Alba to Cinque Terre